nmontesdeoca/BetNotificationsBot/README.md

 * getPlayerIndex(name) - Get a promise that resolves with the index of the player with the specified name
 * getNextPlayer() - Get a promise that resolves with the name of the next player
 * getLastPlayer() - Get a promise that resolves with the name of the last player
+* getNextDrawDate() - Get a promise that resolves with the name of the last player
+* setNextDrawDate(nextDrawDate) - Set in firebase the next draw date
 * setNextPlayer(name/index) - Set in firebase the next player
 * setLastPlayer(name/index) - Set in firebase the last player
 * getNumbers() - Get a promise that resolves with the list of our numbers